 Improve your metering

-The Carbon Reduction Commitment provides incentives for companies to invest in Automated Meter Readers (often called Smart Meters).
-Smart Meters enable more reliable and detailed measurement of energy use than traditional manually read meters.
+Smarter meters (AMR) enable more reliable and detailed measurement of energy use than traditional manually read meters.
 This information is a must for effective energy management and also helps make energy reporting easier.
-To arrange a cost effective Smart Metering package for your business, please click here.
+See how you can arrange a cost effective Smarter metering (AMR) package for your organisation.